-$$R{\theta JA} = \frac{T_J - T_A}{Power}$$ (49)
+$$R{\theta JA} = \frac{T_J - T_A}{Power}$$ (38)

 This impedance can vary depending on the thermal properties of the PCB.
 This includes PCB size, weight of copper used to route traces, the ground plane, and the number of layers within the PCB.
 The type and number of thermal vias can also make a large difference in the thermal impedance.
 Thermal vias are necessary in most applications.
 They conduct heat from the surface of the PCB to the ground plane.
 Six to nine thermal vias should be placed under the exposed pad to the ground plane.
 Placing more than nine thermal vias results in only a small reduction to $R{\theta,JA}$ for the same copper area.
 These vias should have 8 mil holes to avoid wicking solder away from the DAP.
-See SNOA401 and SNVA183 for more information on package thermal performance.
-If a compromise for cost needs to be made, the thermal vias for the MSOP-PowerPad package can range from 8-14 mils, this will increase the possibility of solder wicking.
+See AN-1187 and AN-1520 for more information on package thermal performance.